 From Hill and Knowlton

-Actonel 5 mg is indicated for the prevention and treatment of postmenopausal osteoporosis (PMO) in women and glucocorticoid-induced osteoporosis (GIO) in men and women either initiating or continuing systemic glucocorticoid treatment (>7.5 mg/d prednisone or equivalent) for chronic diseases.
+Actonel 5 mg is indicated for the treatment and prevention of postmenopausal osteoporosis in women and GIO in men and women who are either initiating or continuing systemic glucocorticoid treatment (>7.5 mg/d prednisone or equivalent) for chronic diseases.

 Bisphosphonates may cause upper gastrointestinal disorders such as dysphagia (difficulty swallowing), esophagitis (irritation of the esophagus), and esophageal or gastric ulcers.
-Patients should pay particular attention to the dosing instructions, as failure to take the drug according to instructions may compromise clinical benefits and may increase the risk of adverse events.
+Patients should take Actonel with a full glass of plain water (6-8 oz.) to facilitate delivery to the stomach, and should not lie down for 30 minutes after taking the drug.

-The Alliance for Better Bone Health was formed by Procter & Gamble and Aventis Pharma in May 1997 to develop and market Actonel collaboratively in Europe, the United States and Canada.
-The Alliance promotes bone health and disease awareness through numerous activities to support physicians and patients around the globe.
+The Alliance for Better Bone Health was formed by Procter & Gamble and Aventis Pharma in May 1997 to develop and market risedronate (Actonel®/Optinate®) collaboratively in the United States, Canada and Europe.
+The Alliance promotes bone health and disease awareness through numerous activities to support physicians and patients around the globe, such as patient outreach programs on the latest advances in osteoporosis.
+In addition, the Alliance conducts clinical trials to better identify at-risk patients and supports patient compliance by showing the impact treatment can have on the health of their bones.

 Aventis Pharmaceuticals conducts the U.S. business of Aventis Pharma AG.
 With headquarters in Bridgewater, N.J., Aventis Pharmaceuticals focuses its activities on important therapeutic areas such as cardiology, oncology, anti-infectives, arthritis, allergy and respiratory, diabetes, and the central nervous system.